marley-bradbury/CEGE-Notes/cege0021-civil_engineering_in_practice/lecture_1-intro_to_steel.md

 Stage 2 consists of remelting pig iron with scrap steel in a vessel termed a converter which is blown with oxygen to oxidise the impurities.

 Various types of converters are used, the two most common being:

-basic oxygen furnace,
+- basic oxygen furnace
-electrice arc furnace
+- electric arc furnace

 The steel is used to produce either ingots or to form continuous solid strands.